oasis-tcs/openc2-ap-pf/oc2pf.md

 OpenC2 Consumers that receive the 'delete pf:rule_number' Command:

 * but cannot parse or process the 'delete pf:rule_number' Command:
-    * MUST NOT respond with a OK/200
+    * MUST NOT respond with the 200 status code.
-    * SHOULD respond with status code 400
+    * SHOULD respond with the 400 status code.
-    * MAY respond with the 500 status code
+    * MAY respond with the 500 status code.
 * but do not support the pf:rule_number Target type:
-    * MUST NOT respond with a OK/200
+    * MUST NOT respond with the 200 status code.
-    * SHOULD respond with the 501 status code
+    * SHOULD respond with the 501 status code.
-    * SHOULD respond with 'target not supported' in the status text
+    * SHOULD respond with 'Target not supported' in the status text.
-    * MAY respond with the 500 status code
+    * MAY respond with the 500 status code.
 * MUST respond with Response code 200 upon successful parsing of the 'delete pf:rule_number' Command and subsequent removal of the corresponding rule
 * upon successful parsing but failure to remove the corresponding rule:
-    * MUST NOT respond with OK/200
+    * MUST NOT respond with the 200 status code.
-    * MUST respond with Response code 500
+    * MUST respond with the 500 status code.
-    * SHOULD respond with 'firewall rule not removed or updated' in the status text
+    * SHOULD respond with 'Firewall rule not removed or updated' in the status text.

 Refer to [Annex A](#annex-a-sample-commands) for sample Commands.